Why the American Express Green Card is great for flexible spending

 Generous rewards in everyday spending categories

 Finally, don’t forget that the American Express Green Card comes with flexible and versatile rewards categories that offer bonus points on all kinds of purchases.
-Specifically, cardholders earn 3X points at restaurants worldwide and on transit and travel, 2x points on rental cars booked through American Express Travel and 1X points on all other purchases.
+Specifically, cardholders earn 3X points on eligible travel, eligible transit, dining at restaurants worldwide and 1X points on other purchases.

-Within the card’s fine print, you can see that the 3X travel category applies to ” airfare, hotels, cruises, tours, car rentals, campgrounds, travel purchases on third party travel websites and travel purchases on amextravel.com.”
+Within the card’s fine print, you can see that the 3X travel category applies to “airfare, hotels, cruises, tours, car rentals, campgrounds, vacation rentals, travel purchases on third party travel websites, and travel purchases on amextravel.com.”

-In the meantime, transit purchases that earn 3X points include “trains, taxicabs, rideshare services, ferries, tolls, parking, buses and subways.”
+As for transit purchases, you’ll earn 3X points on “trains, taxicabs, rideshare services, ferries, tolls, parking, buses, and subways.”

 The bottom line

 The Amex Green Card has a lot to offer, and that’s true whether you want to carry a balance, or you’re someone who always pays their bill in full each month.
-The fact you earn 3X Membership Rewards points on so many purchases is another major plus, and we love the fact there’s no preset spending limit.
+The fact you’ll earn 3X Membership Rewards points on so many types of purchases is another major plus, along with the card’s no preset spending limit.

-With that being said, you should look at several credit cards in the same niche before you choose just one.
-Our advice: Take the time to compare the American Express Green Card to other Amex credit cards and travel credit cards before you make your pick.
+Still, you should look at several credit cards in the same niche before you choose just one.
+Take the time to compare the American Express Green Card to other Amex credit cards and travel credit cards before you make your pick.